azurecrystalz/azurecrystalz.github.io/source/_posts/sweetsroad.md

 {% bubble Tsukasa %}
   Thank you.
 Now then, I'll take your word for it...

   *"Marvelous~"* It's delicious.
-It has a gentle flavour and could go well with any kind of tea.
+It has a gentle flavor and could go well with any kind of tea.
 {% endbubble %}

 {% bubble Kohaku %}